Choosing a DNA primer set for Bird Sexing

 Key bird sexing literature and resources

-The following publications cover a wide variety of bird species that have been sexed using the primer sets CHD1F/CHD1R, 2550F/2718R, P0/P2/P8, and CHD1LF/CHD1LR.
-Most of these papers include detailed tables of results, where you can search for your specific species.
+Here are some helpful publications to guide your choice of primer set, which we have included in our search tool above.
+They cover a wide variety of bird species that have been sexed using the primer sets CHD1F/CHD1R, 2550F/2718R, P0/P2/P8, and CHD1LF/CHD1LR, and most include detailed tables of results where you can search for your specific species.

 🐦Fridolfsson & Ellegren (1999).
 A simple and universal method for molecular sexing of non-ratite birds.
 Journal of avian biology, 116-121. https://doi.org/10.2307/3677252 .